 Practitioner-in-Residence, Director of the Domestic Violence Clinic

-Natalie Nanasi is a Practitioner-in-Residence and the Director of the Domestic Violence Clinic, where she supervises students’ representation of survivors of intimate partner violence in family law and immigration cases.
+Natalie Nanasi is a Practitioner-in-Residence and the Director of the Domestic Violence Clinic, where she supervises students’ representation of survivors of intimate partner violence in civil protection order cases and immigration matters.
 Prior to joining the faculty at WCL, Professor Nanasi was the Senior Immigration Attorney and Pro Bono Coordinator at the Tahirih Justice Center, where she represented immigrant women and girls fleeing human rights abuses such as female genital mutilation, domestic violence, forced marriage, honor crimes and sexual violence.
-She also served as counsel in the landmark asylum case of Matter of A-T- and as an Equal Justice Works Fellow from 2007-2009, with a focus on the U visa.
+She also served as an Equal Justice Works Fellow at the Tahirih Justice Center from 2007-2009, focusing on implementation of the newly released U visa, and as counsel in the landmark asylum case of Matter of A-T-.
 Prior to her work at Tahirih, Professor Nanasi was a law clerk to the Honorable Lynn Leibovitz of the District of Columbia Superior Court.
-Natalie received her J.D. from the Georgetown University Law Center, where she earned an Equal Justice Foundation fellowship for her work at the South Asia Human Rights Documentation Center in New Delhi, India and assisted in representation of HIV-positive immigrants at Whitman Walker Clinic Legal Services.
-Prior to her legal career, Professor Nanasi was a rape crisis counselor and assisted single teenage mothers at a transitional residence facility in Boston.
+Professor Nanasi received her J.D. from the Georgetown University Law Center, where she earned an Equal Justice Foundation fellowship for her work at the South Asia Human Rights Documentation Center in New Delhi, India and assisted in representation of HIV-positive immigrants at Whitman Walker Clinic Legal Services.
+Prior to her legal career, Professor Nanasi was a rape crisis counselor and worked with single teenage mothers at a transitional residence facility in Boston.

 Areas of Specialization